 3.2.
 Unscheduled Maintenance – Juvenile Facilities

 3.2.2.2.a.
-If an ESBS screen cleaner fails after 1400 hours on a regular workday or any time on a weekend, and taking the unit out of service would result in spilling above TDG state standards , the unit may be operated with the failed screen cleaner up to a maximum of 110 MWs if there is evidence that the ESBS will not plug with debris (e.g., a lack of debris in the gatewell and along the face of the powerhouse).
+If an ESBS screen cleaner fails after 1400 hours on a regular workday or any time on a weekend, and taking the unit out of service would result in spilling above TDG state standards or unsafe operation of the power plant such as, but not limited to, unstable station service power, the unit may be operated with the failed screen cleaner up to a maximum of 110 MWs if there is evidence that the ESBS will not plug with debris (e.g., a lack of debris in the gatewell and along the face of the powerhouse).
 Project personnel will pull and replace the screen the next morning, weekday or weekend inclusive.
 If the screen cannot be pulled and repaired the next morning, the unit will be removed from service until the screen can be repaired.
 If there is evidence that fish are being injured under this operation, by either observing injured fish in the gatewells or injured fish appearing on the separator, the turbine unit will be removed from service immediately.
 This operation will not take place when daily average river flows are less than total powerhouse capacity and the turbine unit will not be operated during power peaking operations where turbine units are being turned on and off.
+FPOM will be notified via MFR, per FPP Chapter 1 – Overview section 2.3.4.

 Comments: